 - Review design-build RPF submissions: September 2016 2016 NOTE: The four proposals received through the RFP significantly exceed the approved budget.
 As a result RFP 16-135 was canceled and a new RFP will be re-scoped and re-issued.
 Read the Wilson Street Parking Structure – Contract # 16-135 Update report for details.

-- Recommend design-build team to Council for approval: To be determined based on results of re-issued RFP
+- Recommend design-build team to Council for approval: July 2017

 - Phase 1 of Wilson Street construction: (underground utilities from Northumberland Street to Gordon Street): October-December 2016

-- Phase 2 of Wilson Street construction (surface and underground work from Northumberland Street to Macdonell Street): Summer 2017
+- Phase 2 of Wilson Street construction (surface and underground work from Northumberland Street to Macdonell Street): Summer/Fall 2017

 - Phase 3 of Wilson Street, the completion of the surface works from Gordon to Northumberland Streets has been integrated into the Wilson Street Parkade RFP to be completed during that construction project.

-- Complete Wilson Street parkade construction: To be determined based on results of re-issued RFP
+- Complete Wilson Street parkade construction: September 2019

-It is anticipated that the whole project, including the Wilson Street parkade and on-street reconstruction, will be complete by the spring of 2019.
+It is anticipated that the whole project, including the Wilson Street parkade and on-street reconstruction, will be complete by the fall of 2019.

 Every effort will be taken to ensure the construction of this project minimizes impacts on local residents, businesses and downtown parking.